 - On Unix-like servers (such as AIX): - a.
 Open the file /var/opt/managesoft/scheduler/schedules/sched.nds with a text editor. - b.
-Find the line that defines the inventory collection event in the file, and copy the eventId associated with the event. - c.
+Find the line that defines the inventory collection event in the file, and copy the eventId associated with the event.

+- c.
+Navigate to the bin sub-folder in the installation folder for FlexNet inventory agent. - d.
 Complete the following command line, pasting the eventId on the command line inside double quotes: ndschedag -x "eventId" - d.
 Wait about 20-30 minutes for the inventory gathering, upload, and resolving process to complete.
-(This resolution is into the inventory database.)
+(This resolution is into the inventory database.) - e.

-- e.
 As an operator in the Administrator role, in the web interface for FlexNet Manager Suite, navigate to License Compliance > Reconcile. - f.
 Clear the check box for Reconcile all publishers, and use the search control that appears to select IBM and Add publisher. - g.
 Select the check box for Update inventory for reconciliation (only available to operators who are members of the Administrator role).